 For some couples, a move abroad can be a last ditch attempt to save an ailing marriage.
 For others, it could be the realization of a long-term dream nurtured more by one party than the other.
 It could be friends and family forcing something that is just not for you.

 Getting a divorce abroad

-For a couple living abroad, if things get to breaking point, contemplating how a divorce or relationship break-up works in terms of legalities and finances can simply seem like another impossible hurdle to overcome.
+For a couple, if things get to breaking point, contemplating how a divorce abroad or relationship break-up works in terms of legalities and finances can simply seem like another impossible hurdle to overcome.
 The tax breaks abroad may have seemed appealing before, but who benefits in a split?
 How does the foreign family law system work?
 How do you find a reliable local lawyer who speaks English?